apollographql/specs-core/core.spec.md

 ## Referencing versions and activating implementations

 Schema documents MUST reference a feature version which supports all the schema elements and behaviors required by the document.
-As a practical matter, authors should generally prefer to reference the [lowest](#sec-Ordering) versions which can [satisfy](#sec-Satisfaction) their requirements, as this imposes the fewest constraints on processors and is thus more likely to be supported.
-Authors MAY choose a higher version which they believe has sufficient support.
+As a practical matter, authors will generally prefer to reference a version they have reason to believe is supported by the most processors; depending on context, this might be an old stable version with a low major version, or a new less-deprecated version with a large major version.

 If a processor chooses to activate support for a feature, the processor MUST activate an implementation which can [satisfy](#sec-Satisfaction) the version required by the document.